Ovid/cyclonedx-parser/README.md

 This module parses CycloneDX Software Bill of Materials (SBOMs), version 1.5 JSON.
 It is a work in progress.

+Eventually earlier versions will be supported, but for now, trying to get it working and seeing how the design evolves.

 # AUTHOR

 Curtis "Ovid" Poe <curtis.poe@gmail.com>